 We believe there is a typo in the reference to subsection 50(5) of the Planning Act, and suggest the referend should be to subject 50(7).
 We also note that subsection 3.1.10(1)(d)(i) and (ii) make reference to public highways.
-As noted previously, modifications appear to be necessary to reflect access or servicing that is extended through private condominium 'Lanes'.
+Modifications appear to be necessary to reflect access or servicing that is extended through private condominium 'Lanes'.